-DIRECTIONS: Crush pork rinds fine and stir in spice seasonings.
+DIRECTIONS: Crush pork rinds fine and stir in spice seasoning.
 Place into shallow bowl with a spoon for applying and set aside while you prepare the meat.
-Trim meat of all visible fat and gristle.
+Trim meat of all visible fat and gristle along the edges.
 If using chuck or sirloin that is very thick, slice it laterally if need be to to create pieces about ½ thick.
 Preheat oven to 425º.
 Cut meat into 4 portions and pound the pieces with a meat cleaver or mallet to tenderize it a bit.
 Heat oil in skillet and sear meat on both sides until lightly browned, sprinkling lightly with black pepper as it sears.
 You don’t want to cook the meat DONE here, just sear it on the surface.
 Remove from heat.

 NUTRITIONAL INFO: Makes four 4-oz servings, each contains:

 1.9 g carbs, .03 g fiber, 1.87 g NET CARBS

 523 mg potassium